You want to take a backup of your files to your Seagate Backup Plus with Time Machine.

 Click on that and Time Machine will start preparing your backup.

-Plug your Mac into a power socket and leave it to prepare the backup and then do the actual backup.
+Be patient and leave your Mac to prepare the backup and then do the actual backup.

 There are a few ways to tell.